saltycrane/redux-promise-memo/README.md

    [`promiseMiddleware`](https://github.com/TrueCar/gluestick/blob/v1.13.7/packages/gluestick/shared/lib/promiseMiddleware.js),
    or [`redux-pack`](https://github.com/lelandrichardson/redux-pack).
 (Other promise middleware may be used if appropriate `initMatcher`, `failureMatcher`, and `successMatcher` functions can be written.
-See the Configuration section below.)
+See the documentation for `createMemoReducer` below.)
  - it works with client side and server side rendering (universal / isomorphic apps) because metadata is stored in Redux state
  - it supports either a single cache per action type or infinite caches per action type